 Spa culture: If relaxation in saunas, Jacuzzis and pools of warm water is your thing, you’ll no doubt enjoy a few blissful hours at the Saarland Therme near Kleinbittersdorf.
 Architectural flourishes give it a look similar to that of Moroccan styles, a fine backdrop for experiencing its special events organized on Saturdays in July and August.

 Saarbrücken: Driving some 12 miles north, we enter Saarbrücken, where numerous attractions compete for our attention.
 This city of 180,000 inhabitants, with its winning combination of German coziness and French flair, offers a slickly renovated castle surrounded by a Baroque ensemble of buildings, along with numerous museums and galleries.
 The Ludwigskirche is considered an outstanding example of Protestant church architecture.
 Attractions alongside the Saar itself include a crane dating back to 1761, the circa-1546 Old Bridge and the Rabbiner-Rülf-Platz memorial site, which pays tribute to Saarland’s Jewish citizens murdered during the time of National Socialism.
 Just southwest of town, the expansive Franco-German Gardens offer family-friendly attractions including a narrow-gauge railway and a cable car.
-Be sure to budget extra time in for fine dining and shopping, as you’re spoiled for choice here.
+Be sure to budget extra time (and euros) for fine dining and shopping, as you’re spoiled for choice here.